In-Training Defenses against Emergent Misalignment in Language Models: Discussion

-However, the effectiveness of these methods comes with notable trade-offs.
-The KL-divergence regularization, while proficient at mitigating EMA, substantially impedes the model's learning capacity in scenarios requiring considerable deviation from the original alignment.
+However, the effectiveness of these methods comes with important trade-offs.
+The KL-divergence regularization substantially impedes the model's learning capacity in scenarios requiring considerable deviation from the original alignment.
 For instance, our evaluation on the \emph{OpSwap} dataset revealed that KL-divergence regularization prevented meaningful learning in higher difficulty tiers, whose logic deviates substantially from the standard interpretation of the base model.
 If an API model provider used this loss by default during fine-tuning of their models, it might lead to disappointing results on datasets and tasks that are atypical.
-However, KL-divergence did not seem to impede learning on the more realistic \emph{FoQA} task, so it is an open question how much KL-divergence impacts real-world tasks in practice.
-In contrast, interleaving safe data, despite preserving the ability to learn benign tasks, introduced higher levels of incoherence, suggesting that interleaved safe training data might occasionally conflict with target domain specificity.
+However, KL-divergence did not seem to impede learning on the more realistic \emph{FoQA} task, so it is an open question how much KL-divergence impacts real-world tasks in practice. \emph{Persona Vectors} performs excellently on EM reduction without affecting the performance on our benign SFT tasks, which is consistent with the results in \citet{chen2025persona}.
+However, the limits of \emph{Persona Vectors} show in its relatively poor ability to learn in-domain misalignment, and especially the catastrophic effect in the RL setting. \emph{Inoculation Prompting} reduces EM only modestly in the 7B model, and impedes learning of in-domain misalignment.

-From our results we conclude that current methods to prevent emergent misalignment \emph{during training}, while simple and able to mitigate EMA significantly, are not good enough.
-Their failure modes incur an alignment tax that is likely too high for API model providers, and they are thus unlikely to adopt them.
-Hence, emergent misalignment remains an important problem that needs our immediate attention.
-As autonomous agents trained via RL, which are also prone to EMA \citep{chua2025thought}, are making increasingly consequential decisions in the real world, their vulnerability to seemingly harmless fine-tuning could have serious negative consequences in the near future.
+In contrast, \emph{Interleaving++} preserves the ability to learn benign tasks and in-domain misalignment.
+While it more often yields incoherent results than \emph{Persona Vectors} and \emph{KL-divergence}, it is consistently lower than the standard SFT baseline (``Misaligned''), confirming that the observed incoherence is not due to adding safety data, but rather due to the domain-specific fine-tuning data.
+Our experiments demonstrate that the preserved coherence is due to our simple but effective automatic data selection technique.
+Furthermore, Interleaving++ effectively mitigates misalignment in the \emph{Code} domain, even though the samples for this domain are selected based on adapters trained on the \emph{Medical}, \emph{Legal} and \emph{Security} advice domains.
+This shows that the method is effective even when the misalignment-inducing data is highly out of distribution with respect to known EM-inducing data used for the defense.